strimzi/strimzi.github.io/_posts/2019-09-23-exposing-http-bridge.md

 * [NGINX controller](https://github.com/kubernetes/ingress-nginx)
 * [GCE controller](https://github.com/kubernetes/ingress-gce) for the Google Cloud Platform

-> If your cluster is running using Minikube, an NGINX ingress controller is provided as an addon that you can enable with the command `minikube addons enable ingress` before starting the cluster.
+> If your cluster is running using Minikube, an NGINX ingress controller is provided as an addon that you can enable with the command `minikube addons enable ingress` before starting the cluster; it's in charge of deploying an NGINX reverse proxy pod.

-Basically, the external traffic reaches the controller which routes the traffic itself based on the rules specified by the `Ingress` resource.
+Basically, the external traffic reaches the NGINX reverse proxy which routes the traffic itself based on the rules specified by the `Ingress` resource.
 In this case, you need to create an `Ingress` resource defining the rule for routing the HTTP traffic to the Strimzi Kafka Bridge.

 ```yaml